Roll20/roll20-character-sheets/Blades in the Dark/README.md

 ### 2.3
 * Added broadcast button for sending information to chat for special abilities, clocks, and harm.
+* Image clocks have been replaced by a CSS version that looks sharper, especially in the roll template.

 ### 2.2
 * It is now possible to add a cohort to the character sheet.
 Automatic for Hounds.